-After completing prerequisites in introductory economics, your elective courses can focus on specific industries and areas such the environment and natural resources, international development, food policy, agriculture, and the public sector.
+After completing courses in introductory economics, your elective courses can focus on specific industries and areas such the environment and natural resources, international development, food policy, agriculture, and the public sector.

 Who’s eligible for the applied economics minor?

 All Cornell undergraduates except students enrolled in Dyson, and any majors that include overlap of two or more core courses.

 How many credits are required?

 12 core credits on topics like intermediate microeconomics, trade, finance, and policy.
 In addition, 6 credits in introductory microeconomics and macroeconomics.

 I’m interested.
 What’s next?

 After reviewing the requirements below and our FAQ and policies page, you can begin the process using the Business Minors Dashboard.

 You can manage your minor and track your progress using the Business Minors Dashboard.

 This minor requires 6 credits in microeconomics and macroeconomics before taking the minor’s core courses.
 A letter grade of a C or better is required.